quicwg/multipath/draft-ietf-quic-multipath.md

 {{fig-example-new-path}} illustrates an example of new path establishment using multiple packet number spaces.

-In the handshake negotiation of the example flow, Client and Server successfully negotiate the initial_max_path_id value as 2, which means both endpoints could use Path ID 0, 1, and 2.
+In this example it is assume that both endpoint have indicated a initial_max_path_id value as at least 2, which means both endpoints can use Path IDs 0, 1, and 2.
+Note that Path ID 0 is already used for the initial path.

 ~~~
    Client                                                  Server